zendesk/linksf/docs/DEPLOY.md

 ### How to do it

 First, setup your `.env.dev` and `.env.prod` file as described in the 'Secrets' section of SETUP.md.

+Make a copy of the `s3.json.example` file (stripping off the `.example`) nand replace with your Amazon S3 tokens.
 This will get you going with the credentials needed to push to S3.

 Next, download the parse command line tools as described here: https://parse.com/docs/cloud_code_guide